 A large Mendelian Randomization study showed that insulin resistance is causally related to lower levels of polyunsaturated fatty acids, including oleic acid and palmitoleic acid.[ref]
 Essentially, Mendelian randomization studies take what is known about genetic variants that cause a change in a biomarker and apply that information to determine causality — for example does low oleic acid cause insulin resistance or does insulin resistance cause low oleic acid.
 In this case, the genetic variants that cause insulin resistance also cause lower oleic and palmitoleic acid.

-SCD1 increases oleic and palmitoleic acid levels and also is linked to weight gain.
+SCD1 increases oleic and palmitoleic acid levels and is also linked to weight gain.
 Downregulating SCD1 causes insulin resistance but also decreases obesity.
 The flip side is that it may increase atherosclerosis in some people through the increase in saturated fatty acids in LDL cholesterol.
 (Read the whole study here)

 Is causing insulin resistance a bad thing?
 It depends on your diet and lifestyle.

 The combination of insulin resistance along with decreased insulin production causes type 2 diabetes.
 Thus, in the context of a diet causing higher blood glucose levels (e.g. high in sugar, carbs), insulin resistance combined with decreased insulin production is not good, to say the least.

 A ketogenic diet (high fat, low carb) also causes transient insulin resistance, which reverses upon resumption of a diet that contains carbs.[ref]
 So in the context of a diet that is low carb and doesn’t trigger the release of insulin, temporary insulin resistance may not be detrimental.